Home/Blog/Learn to Code/Introducing Dart 2 language features

 There are two variants of the Future API.

-• Future<String>: Future returning String data type .
+• Future<String>: Future returning String data type.

 • Future<void>: Future returning void.

 Congrats!
 You should now have a good understanding of what Dart 2 brings to the table.
 With Dart in our Flutter projects, we can make high-quality native applications, and these new features take your Dart skills to the next level.
+Dart 2 introduced safer, more expressive, and flexible features, enhancing the language’s usability for web and native applications.
+Key updates include extensions for adding functionality, mixins for code reusability, and robust support for generics, enums, and asynchronous programming.

-But there is still more to learn about Dart 2 to truly use this language to its full potential.
+But there is still more to learn about Dart 2 to use this language to its full potential.
 Your next learning steps are the following concepts:

-• Callable Classes
+• Callable classes

 • Generator Functions

-• Generic Collections
+• Generic collections

 • API and Streams in Dart